EliAndrewC/l7r/setting/l7r.md

 A "tsukai" is a witch, i.e. anyone who practices maho.
 All tsukai are infected with the Shadowlands taint as part of their practice of witchcraft, and this taint is detectable, especially by shugenja, who can detect the taint by communing with the elemental kami.

 A "bloodspeaker" is a specific type of tsukai who has the supernatural ability to conceal the Shadowlands taint.
 Shugenja are unable to overcome this - even the most powerful shugenja who are the most in-tune with the elemental kami cannot detect the Shadowlands taint when concealed by a well-trained bloodspeaker.
 Witch Hunters have a form of Detect Taint which is sometimes able to overcome a bloodspeaker's taint-concealing abilities, though even this is unreliable, and more powerful Bloodspeakers can usually evade this.
-The good news is that if an entire suspected coven is rounded up, the Witch Hunters usually only have to be successful 1 time in order for the coven to be found out.
+The good news is that if an entire suspected coven is rounded up, the Witch Hunters usually only have to be successful one time in order for the coven to be found out.

 Notably, a bloodspeaker can no longer conceal the taint in their body after they're dead, so one surefire way for a Witch Hunter or shugenja to tell for sure if someone is tainted is to kill them and then check.
 This is only done in extraordinary circumstances, as Imperial law forbids the mass killing of peasants simply to root out a single individual.